RestKit/RestKit/README.md

     * **CoreData.framework** - Optional.
 Only necessary if you are using Core Data
     * **MobileCoreServices.framework**
     * **SystemConfiguration.framework**
     * **libxml2.dylib** - Optional.
-Only necessary if you are mapping from XML payloads and link libRestKitXMLParser+libxml.a into your app.
+Only necessary if you are mapping from XML payloads and link libRestKitXMLParserLibxml.a into your app.
 1. Verify that all of the libraries are showing up in the **Link Binary with Libraries** section before continuing.

 Congratulations, you are now done adding RestKit into your Xcode 4 based project!